uriel0byte/Cybersecurity-Writeups/TryHackMe/AOC-2025-Documentation/03-Daily-Challenges/day-10-soc-alert-triage.md

 ProcMon from Day 6 captured too many events — Sentinel had the opposite problem: correlating across sparse, high-level alerts required more inference.
 Both extremes are real SOC challenges.
 Lab credentials expired before screenshots could be captured.

+The room is officially rated Medium.
+That label makes sense in isolation, but hitting Sentinel, Azure navigation, and KQL simultaneously with no prior exposure to any of them pushed the actual difficulty higher.

 ---